autowarefoundation/autoware_core_universe_prototype/.github/PULL_REQUEST_TEMPLATE/standard-change.md

 PR author **must** check the checkboxes below before merging.

-- [ ] There are no open points or they are tracked via tickets.
+- [ ] There are no open discussions or they are tracked via tickets.
 - [ ] The PR is ready for merge.

 After all checkboxes are checked, anyone who has the write access can merge the PR.